Geoffrey Mujangi Bia

-Geoffrey Mujangi Bia (born 12 August 1989) is a Belgian international footballer who plays as a winger for Virton.
+Geoffrey Mujangi Bia (born 12 August 1989) is a Belgian international footballer who plays as a winger.

 He established himself in Belgian football with Charleroi before experiencing the English Premier League with a loan spell at Wolverhampton Wanderers.
 In 2011, he returned to Belgium to join Standard Liège.

 Club career

 Mujangi Bia emigrated with his family from DR Congo to Zellik, Belgium as a young child.
 He began his football career on the books of the Brussels-based club Union Saint-Gilloise, before being spotted by Anderlecht.
 Although one of their academy's most promising players, he was released by the club.

 After some months without a club, he joined Charleroi where he made his professional debut on 17 December 2006 in 0–1 defeat at Zulte Waregem, the first of three appearances that season.
 He scored his first senior goals the following season (3), before 2008–09 saw his most appearances yet as he played 28 league games.

 The midfielder joined English Premier League club Wolverhampton Wanderers on loan on 21 January 2010 for the remainder of the 2009–10 season.
 He made his debut in the FA Cup against Crystal Palace on 23 January 2010.
 His Premier League debut followed as a substitute in a 2–2 draw at Hull City, one of three league appearances that season.
 At the season's end it was announced he would also spend the 2010–11 season with Wolves.

 Mujangi Bia failed to break into Wolves' first team plans during the next season, making just one league appearance, as a late substitute at Manchester City.
 He scored his only goal for Wolves in a 5–0 FA Cup victory over Championship team Doncaster Rovers.
 In April 2011 it was announced that he would transfer to Standard Liège on a three-year deal once the transfer window re-opened in the summer.